uncertainty-cc/Recoil-Motor-Controller/README.md

 - PID position and velocity loop frequency: 4 kHz
 - communication: CAN 2.0

+> **Warning**
+> These files are still under development and undergoing testing.
+While we do
+> aspire to produce a design that others can easily fabricate, we do not yet
+> recommend making them for yourself!

 ### Function ID Mapping

 #### `0x00` ESTOP